arthakar/DocuWell/README.md

 # DocuWell

-# 📋 DocuWell

-A full-stack web app designed to improve communication between patients and doctors while supporting diversity, equity, and inclusion in healthcare.
+A web app designed to improve communication between patients and doctors while supporting diversity, equity, and inclusion in healthcare.

 ---

-## 🌟 Inspiration
+## Inspiration

-We were inspired by the potential of **AI in healthcare**, particularly its ability to extend support in **underserved and rural communities**.
-In addition, **mental health** is an important topic among college students, and we saw an opportunity to build technology that addresses both **accessibility** and **well-being**.
+We were inspired by the potential of **AI in healthcare**, particularly its ability to extend support in underserved and rural communities.
+In addition, mental health is an important topic among college students, and we saw an opportunity to build technology that addresses both **accessibility** and **well-being**.

 ---

-## 💡 What It Does
+## What It Does

-- Enables patients to **track medicine usage**
+- Enables patients to track medicine usage and engage with a chatbot for diagnozing potential causes to symptoms
-- Records **symptoms and side effects**
+- Records symptoms and side effects
-- Facilitates communication with a **doctor or chatbot**
+- Facilitates communication with a doctor
-- Provides doctors with **coherent patient records** to ask more insightful questions
+- Provides doctors with coherent patient records to ask more insightful questions

 ---

-## 🛠️ How We Built It
+## How We Built It

 - **Frontend:** React
 - **Backend:** Node.js